strimzi/proposals/012-admin-server.md

 Using the infrastructure defined above, if a downstream project wishes to add a new feature to the API then it can proceed as follows.
 It creates a maven project that outputs a fat JAR.
 The entry point for the JAR implements the REST service interface and/or the GraphQL service interface.
-If the extension is adding a REST api, they then define an openapi yaml spec of the REST api and the implementations of the handlers for all the operations in the yaml spec.
+If the extension is adding a REST API, they then define an OpenAPI yaml spec of the REST API and the implementations of the handlers for all the operations in the yaml spec.
 They then implement the method in the REST service interface to return a fully configured `OpenAPI3RouterFactory`.
-Similarly for the GraphQL, they define a GraphQL schema file which defines the api and a `RuntimeWiring` to link the schema nodes and properties to their implementing datafetchers.
+Similarly for the GraphQL, they define a GraphQL schema file which defines the API and a `RuntimeWiring` to link the schema nodes and properties to their implementing datafetchers.
 They then implement the method in the GraphQL service interface to return a fully configured `TypeDefinitionRegistry` containing the schema and the `RuntimeWiring` containing the implementation.
 The JAR file is then added to the classpath of the REST server and it will automatically load and expose the new API at startup time.
 NOTE: The extension mechanism described uses the pre-Java 9 service loader mechanism.